TESS Revisits WASP-12: Updated Orbital Decay Rate and Constraints on Atmospheric Variability: Observations

 Analyses of the Sector 20 light curves of WASP-12 have been published by several teams. \citet{turner2021} analyzed the transits and secondary eclipses and used the measured timings to calculate a refined orbital decay rate for WASP-12b.
 The full-orbit phase curve of the WASP-12 system was analyzed independently by \citet{owens2021} in a standalone paper and by \citet{wong2021year2} as part of a systematic phase-curve study of short-period exoplanet systems observed during the second year of the TESS mission.

 TESS revisited the northern ecliptic hemisphere beginning in mid-2021.
-Due to the fortuitous positioning of the fields of view, WASP-12 was observed in three consecutive sectors: Sector 43 (2021 Sep 16 to Oct 12), Sector 44 (2021 Oct 12 to Nov 6), and Sector 45 (2021 Nov 6 to Dec 2).
-During these three roughly month-long observations, the target was located on Camera 4, 3, and 1, respectively.
+Due to the fortuitous positioning of the fields of view, WASP-12 was observed in three consecutive sectors: Sector 43 (2021 September 16 to October 12), Sector 44 (2021 October 12 to November 6), and Sector 45 (2021 November 6 to December 2).
+During these three roughly month-long observations, the target was located on Cameras 4, 3, and 1, respectively.
 The combined TESS dataset for WASP-12 now spans almost two years.

 In the analysis of the TESS WASP-12 photometry presented in this paper, we utilized the pre-search data conditioning (PDC) light curves, which were corrected for common-mode instrumental systematic trends by the SPOC pipeline using empirically derived cotrending basis vectors \citep{smith2012,stumpe2012,stumpe2014}.
 Our experience with TESS light-curve fitting has demonstrated that the PDC light curves typically exhibit lower levels of time-correlated noise when compared to the raw simple aperture photometry (SAP) light curves, while preserving genuine astrophysical variability, including the orbital phase curve (see, for example, \citealt{wong2020wasp19,wong2020kelt9}).